 • use that does not infringe the trade mark registration because of a condition or limitation applicable to the registered trade mark.

 Note that the expression “use in exercise of a right given under the TM Act” mentioned above means that obtaining registration for a trade mark ensures that use in relation to the goods or services covered by the registration does not infringe another registered mark.

 Also note that “use where a court is of the opinion that the person using the trade mark would obtain registration” means that if an allegedly infringing mark has been used to such an extent that a court finds that it would qualify for acceptance for registration on the grounds of prior use or honest concurrent use, then the continued use of the mark for the relevant goods or services does not infringe.

 Other defences are also specified in the TM Act.
-Prior use of the trade mark (that is, use of the mark by the alleged infringer prior to the earliest use of the mark by the owner of the registered mark) in Australia is a defence under section 124.
-Use of a mark in relation to goods or services where the mark has been applied to the goods, or applied in relation to the goods or services, does not infringe under section 123.
+Prior use, that is, use of the mark in Australia by the alleged infringer prior to both the priority date of the registration and the earliest actual use of the mark by the owner of the registered mark, is a defence under section 124.
+Use of a mark in relation to goods or services where the mark has been applied to the goods, or applied in relation to the goods or services with the consent of the registered owner of the mark, does not infringe under section 123.

 This last section provides a defence in cases of “parallel importation”, which is discussed in “Using trade marks overseas”.